ecsec/open-ecard/INSTALL.md

     $ mvn clean javadoc:javadoc javadoc:jar source:jar install

 By default, only a modular runtime image is created.
-However, if JDK-17 with the jpackage tool is added to the toolchains, a native application package can be created by using the property `desktop-package`:
+However, a native application package can be created by using the property `desktop-package`:

     $ mvn clean install -Ddesktop-package